-In order to figure out the best VPN for torrenting, we need to decide which criteria by which to judge them.
-Torrent and P2P file sharers want privacy, no data caps, and fast download speeds above all else.
+In order to figure out the best VPN for torrenting, we need to decide on criteria by which to judge them.
+Torrenters and P2P file sharers want privacy, no data caps, and fast download speeds above all else.
 Based on that, we’re going to use the following criteria to evaluate each P2P VPN:

 - Security – Encryption ensures third parties cannot snoop on the activity of the VPN user.
 In particular, encryption helps keep internet service providers off your back.
 A VPN kill switch and DNS leak protection are must-haves to ensure no identifying data leaves your device.

 - Logging policy – A P2P VPN service must be logless, meaning it does not record and save information about your activity.
 IP addresses are also not logged.
 Ideally, the provider collects no information and therefore cannot be hacked or coerced into giving up information about customers.

 - Bandwidth limit – Some VPNs have data caps or bandwidth limits that throttle or halt downloads up to a certain limit.
 We want to avoid these as torrents often require a lot of data.

 - Shared IPs – We prefer VPNs that use shared IP addresses for torrenting.
 This means you share an IP address with dozens, perhaps even hundreds of other people.
 Shared IPs add a significant layer of anonymity, which makes it more difficult to trace activity back to you.

 ExpressVPN doesn’t keep traffic logs and is based in the British Virgin Islands, which has no data retention laws.
 A kill switch is built in to prevent traffic from leaking onto the unencrypted network should your connection drop.
 P2P filesharing is supported on all servers.